 Most tourists believe that the minute they arrive in Rome, they don't have to look very hard for the best restaurants in the city.
 But who can blame us?
 As tourists, totally new to authentic Roman cuisine, it's difficult to tell whether you're getting good food or not.
 I would refer to TripAdvisor and head to the most popular, 5-star reviewed restaurant, only to be disappointed.
 Unfortunately, that doesn't work either, and you can't really trust another tourist's rating.
 Luckily, my Roman friends showed me the best places to eat, and that's when I realised that Roman cuisine is actually delicious!
 If you want a real foodie experience, read this and avoid all the terrible tourist traps.

 First things first, there are rules when going out for food:

 - If you see a massive queue outside a restaurant, don't bother.
 Just because people are queuing doesn't mean it's spectacular.
 Don't follow the crowd!

 - If there are only tourists inside, then it's a no go

-Ivo, Trastevere: I bet you’re thinking, “not another pizzeria.”
+Ivo in Trastevere: I bet you're thinking, "not another pizzeria."
 Yes, Rome is full of them, but it's hard to pick out the quality ones.
 Ivo, however, has got your back.
 Visit this restaurant for delicious Roman pizza and a warm and vibrant ambience!
 It's always busy in Trastevere, and there are endless options, so it's always nice to know a good place to go to while having a day trip!

-So here you have it, the best food in Rome!
-Let us know what you think, Ciao.
+So there you have it, the best local food in Rome!